romerobu/intro-to-containers-k8s-ocp/lab2.md

 # Introduction to Kubernetes

-In this demo we are going to see how to deploy a Kubernetes test cluster using [Kind](https://github.com/kubernetes-sigs/kind).
+In this lab we are going to see how to deploy a Kubernetes test cluster using [Kind](https://github.com/kubernetes-sigs/kind).
 We will deploy an application and expose it so we can access it from our browser.

 ## Running a test cluster with Kind